 - Add chicken stock, tomato sauce, and apple cider vinegar and stir.

 - Simmer over medium-low heat for 40 minutes, stirring occasionally.
 Chili will thicken.
 If you notice it getting too thick for your tastes, add a splash of chicken stock as needed.

 - Turn heat off after the 40 minutes has passed and let rest on the stove for another 5 minutes before serving.

-- Top with green onion, cheese (monterey jack, cheddar, etc), sour cream, minced cilantro, diced avocado, and more diced tomatoes. (or whatever toppings you prefer)
+- Top with optional green onion, cheese (monterey jack, cheddar, etc), sour cream, minced cilantro, diced avocado, and more diced tomatoes. (or whatever toppings you prefer)